roxanneluo/Pepper-s-Cone/README.md

 simulation/ # matlab code for simulation, raytracing, compute map: iPad image -> camera image by raytracing and interpolation

-unity/ # unity project for app
+unity/ # unity project for app distortion-calibration/ # code for distortion calibration and generating calibration video